Capillary action: Examples

 In the built environment, evaporation limited capillary penetration is responsible for the phenomenon of rising damp in concrete and masonry, while in industry and diagnostic medicine this phenomenon is increasingly being harnessed in the field of paper-based microfluidics.

 In physiology, capillary action is essential for the drainage of continuously produced tear fluid from the eye.
 Two canaliculi of tiny diameter are present in the inner corner of the eyelid, also called the lacrimal ducts; their openings can be seen with the naked eye within the lacrymal sacs when the eyelids are everted.

-Wicking is the absorption of a liquid by a material in the manner of a candle wick.

 Paper towels absorb liquid through capillary action, allowing a fluid to be transferred from a surface to the towel.
 The small pores of a sponge act as small capillaries, causing it to absorb a large amount of fluid.
 Some textile fabrics are said to use capillary action to "wick" sweat away from the skin.
 These are often referred to as wicking fabrics, after the capillary properties of candle and lamp wicks.

 Capillary action is observed in thin layer chromatography, in which a solvent moves vertically up a plate via capillary action.
 In this case the pores are gaps between very small particles.

 Capillary action draws ink to the tips of fountain pen nibs from a reservoir or cartridge inside the pen.

 With some pairs of materials, such as mercury and glass, the intermolecular forces within the liquid exceed those between the solid and the liquid, so a convex meniscus forms and capillary action works in reverse.

 In hydrology, capillary action describes the attraction of water molecules to soil particles.
 Capillary action is responsible for moving groundwater from wet areas of the soil to dry areas.
 Differences in soil potential ($\Psi_m$) drive capillary action in soil.

 A practical application of capillary action is the capillary action siphon.
 Instead of utilizing a hollow tube (as in most siphons), this device consists of a length of cord made of a fibrous material (cotton cord or string works well).
 After saturating the cord with water, one (weighted) end is placed in a reservoir full of water, and the other end placed in a receiving vessel.
 The reservoir must be higher than the receiving vessel.
 A related but simplified capillary siphon only consists of two hook-shaped stainless-steel rods, whose surface is hydrophilic, allowing water to wet the narrow grooves between them.
 Due to capillary action and gravity, water will slowly transfer from the reservoir to the receiving vessel.
 This simple device can be used to water houseplants when nobody is home.
 This property is also made use of in the lubrication of steam locomotives: wicks of worsted wool are used to draw oil from reservoirs into delivery pipes leading to the bearings.